 My degree in Cultural Anthropology worked as a doorway through which I entered the world of art making.
 In my mid-twenties I began independently studying music, learning to compose and play in brass bands under the guidance of my expert friends.
 I began to paint, make puppetry and work in theater.
 Through theater, particularly my time working with Peter Schumann at Bread and Puppet Theater, I fell deeply in love with movement and dance.
 This love, combined with a longstanding interest in healing work, led me to ISLO’s Education in Dance and Somatics, learning from Malcolm Manning in particular.

-I come from a family which struggles with many mental health difficulties including depression, anorexia, schizophrenia, alcoholism, compulsive eating/shopping, childhood sexual abuse, and other difficulties which evade psychiatric or DSM diagnosis.
+I come from a family which struggles with many mental health difficulties including depression, addiction: anorexia, schizophrenia, alcoholism, compulsive eating/shopping, childhood sexual abuse, and other difficulties which evade psychiatric or DSM diagnosis.
 Through this, I have had experience as a patient and as a first line of support within the structure of psychiatry and psychotherapy.
-From my personal experiences and from my science research – somatic/mindful + movement practices have been the greatest source of my healing and learning.

-My dad asked me, “why the name ‘The Invisible School’?
-“Easy”, I said, “it’s because most of this work deals with phenomena which are invisible!
+Why the name ‘The Invisible School’?
+It’s because most of this work deals with phenomena which are invisible.
 I didn’t invent this stuff.
-It’s been around forever!
-I just teach about it with my own flavor of elbow grease.”
+It’s been around forever – I just teach about it with my own flavor of elbow grease.

-Sources which I have found to be especially helpful: Dr Ginger Campbell, Pema Chodron, Gabor Mate, Tara Brach, James Baldwin, Madness Radio, Francisco Varela, Maxine Sheets-Johnstone, Martin Kilvady, Peter Levine, Robert Sapolsky, Art and – especially – Movement and Nature.
+Sources which I have found to be especially helpful through the years: All My Relations, Dr Ginger Campbell’s Brain Science, Re-Rooted/Francesca Maxime, Queer Nature, Pema Chodron, Gabor Mate, Dr Yellow Bird, Tara Brach, James Baldwin, Madness Radio, Francisco Varela, Maxine Sheets-Johnstone, Peter Levine, Robert Sapolsky, Art and – especially – Movement and Nature.